ChaosCrumpets/C.A.L/replit.md

 6. **generating** - AI agents produce the content package
 7. **complete** - View final output with script, storyboard, tech specs, B-roll (with AI generation prompts), and captions

+### Complete Stage Features
+The complete stage has a split-view layout:
+- **Left Panel (Edit Content)**: Chat interface for editing the generated content.
+Users can request changes like "make the script more energetic" and the AI will apply those edits.
+- **Right Panel (Content Output)**: Tabbed view of Script, Storyboard, Tech Specs, B-Roll, and Captions.

+Two ways to start a new content plan:
+- "New Plan" button in the Edit Content header
+- "Create New Content Plan" button next to the Content Output title

+The edit chat uses a separate message thread (`editMessages`) from the initial creation chat, keeping the workflows distinct.

 ### B-Roll AI Prompts
 Each B-roll suggestion now includes three output types:
 - **FIY (Film It Yourself)**: Practical filming instructions